shreyzbhatnagar/AudioCloning/README.md

 # AudioCloning
-This is a repository for Audio Cloning using GANs.
+This is a repository for Audio Cloning by GANs.